MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/security/security-policy-settings/manage/reference/security-options/Network-Security--Restrict-NTLM--Incoming-NTLM-Traffic.md

 Setting and deploying this policy using Group Policy takes precedence over the setting on the local computer.
 If the Group Policy is set to **Not Configured**, local settings will apply.

 ### Auditing
 View the Operational log to see if this policy is functioning as intended.
-Audit and block events are recorded on this computer in the Operational log located in **Applications and Services Log\\Microsoft\\Windows\\NTLM**.
+Audit and block events are recorded on this computer in the Operational log located in **Applications and Services Log\Microsoft\Windows\NTLM**.

 There are no Security Audit Event policies that can be configured to view event output from this policy.

 ## Security considerations
 This section describes how an attacker might exploit a feature or its configuration, how to implement the countermeasure, and the possible negative consequences of countermeasure implementation.

-NTLM and NTLMv2 authentication is vulnerable to a variety of malicious attacks, including SMB replay, man\-in\-the\-middle attacks, and brute force attacks.
+NTLM and NTLMv2 authentication is vulnerable to a variety of malicious attacks, including SMB replay, man-in-the-middle attacks, and brute force attacks.
 Reducing and eliminating NTLM authentication from your environment forces the Windows operating system to use more secure protocols, such as the Kerberos version 5 protocol, or different authentication mechanisms, such as smart cards.

 ### Vulnerability
 Malicious attacks on NTLM authentication traffic that result in a compromised server can occur only if the server handles NTLM requests.
 If those requests are denied, brute force attacks on NTLM are eliminated.